How to Apply for SSDI in Minnesota: Offices, Timelines, and Tips

 The fastest way to file is online at ssa.gov/applyfordisability.
 You can work at your own pace and save progress for up to 6 months.
 See our online application walkthrough.

-What is the process for minnesota appeals process?
+What is the appeals process for SSDI claims in Minnesota?

 How ClaimPath Helps Minnesota Applicants?